Any trauma involving damage to the brain can be extremely dangerous.

-Especially in the case of brain injury, someone who has experienced a severe head injury may need physical therapy to help in walking again, or perhaps communication has been affected by speech, sight or hearing faculties may be effected too.
+Especially in the case of brain injury, someone who has experienced a severe head injury may need physical therapy to help in walking again, or perhaps communication has been affected by speech, sight or hearing faculties may be affected too.
 Perhaps a limb may be affected requiring walking with a stick, or having to learn to use the other arm for day-to-day tasks.
-It may mean having to relearn how to drive, or restoring normal balance and co-ordination.
+It may mean having to relearn how to drive or restoring normal balance and coordination.

 All these consequences can cause major difficulties in everyday life and if necessary, you should make a claim from the liable parties.

 Have you suffered a brain injury?